suncoast-devs/handbook/lessons/cs-linq/index.md

 looking for.
 We must simply find the appropriate method and supply it an expression that does the work we want to do.

-Later on we are going to see how `LINQ` works equally well on `List` stored in memory and rows of a database.
+Later on we are going to see how `LINQ` works equally well on a `List` stored in memory and rows of a database.
 Thus learning how to effectively use `LINQ` is a skill we will re-use quite often in our `C#` programming.